Bookrage001/osc/resources/docs/user-guide/widgets-specifics/sliders.md

 - default: `false`
 - usage: set to true to display a vu-meter next in the fader
     - the meter's `id` will be the same as the widget's with `/meter` appended to it
-    - the meter's `path `will be the same as the widget's with `/meter` appended to it
+    - the meter's `address `will be the same as the widget's with `/meter` appended to it

 #### `css`